 After celebrating the festival for nine days, on the tenth day, called Vijayadasami (the tenth day of victory) effigies of Ravana, his son Meghanatha and his brother Kumbhkarna are burnt amidst a lot of fanfare.
 In the metropolitan cities of India, especially New Delhi, many celebrities and political leaders also participate in the festivities.
 Benares is a famous Hindu pilgrim center where the Ramalila plays are enacted on a large scale.

 In the eastern states of India like Bengal, Bihar and Assam, people celebrate the nine days as Durga festival.
-The reason why the festival is celebrated for nine days is the Goddess has nine forms or aspects.
+The reason why the festival is celebrated for nine days is the Goddess has nine-forms or aspects.
 Hence she is also known as Navadurga.
 In southern India, goddess Saraswathi is also worshipped during the Navaratri.

 Hindu tradition recognizes five different Navaratris celebrated each year at different times, and on each occasion a different aspect of the Goddess is worshipped.
 Of them Mahanavarati or Sharad Navaratri is the most important, which is celebrated during the month of Sharad (September - October).
 On the first day, the goddess is invoked by worshipping her clay image.
-Each day she is made offerings.
+Each day she is given the offerings.
 On the tenth day, her image is carried in a great procession and immersed in the waters of a lake, river, canal or ocean.
 The festival is celebrated in various parts of India with minor variations.
 Many people fast on the nine days for self-purification and abstain from eating meat or drinking liquor.